rememberSoftwares/yacana/README.md

     * To control who gets the shift, use the `shift_owner=<task instance>` optionnal parameter from the GroupSolve() class, like this: `GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION), shift_owner=task2).solve()`
     * To control the content of the shift message, use the `shift_content="<Some message>"` optional parameter from the GroupSolve() class.
 Note that not specifying this parameter results in the message being copied from the opposite Task (cf graph).
 Use it like this: `GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION), shift_content="List is empty").solve()`
     * Both parameters can be set at the same time.
 Also, not specifying any of them will output the same result as shown in the above graph.

+ℹ️ About the `max_iterations=<int>` optionnal parameter from the GroupSolve(...) class: Note that the iteration starts counting only after the shift message has been generated and history is synced.
+Resulting in one more message in one of the agent's History and two more in the other's (initial task solving + shift message).

 Output
 ```